José Mauri: Sporting Kansas City

-On 5 August 2021, Mauri signed with MLS side Sporting Kansas City on a one-and-a-half year deal.
+On 5 August 2021, Mauri signed with MLS side Sporting Kansas City on a one-and-a-half-year deal.
 In April 2022, the club mutually agreed to terminate contract of Mauri.

+Sarmiento

+On 12 December 2022, Mauri returned to Argentina, joining Primera División club Sarmiento, signing a one-year contract.
+On 6 February 2023, he suffered a torn cruciate ligament on his left knee and was sidelined for 6 to 8 months.
+On 22 January 2024, he extended his contract until December 2024.

+Cosenza

+On 9 August 2024, Mauri returned to Italy and signed with Cosenza in Serie B for one season, with an option for a second.
+He was released from his Cosenza contract by mutual consent on 20 January 2025.

 International career

 As one of his grandmothers was Italian, Mauri is eligible for both Argentina and Italy.
 Despite playing for Italy's youth international squads, Mauri declined a call-up to the Italian U20 squad, declaring his desire to represent solely Argentina in international competition.

 Personal life

 His older brother Juan Mauri is also a football player and signed with Milan at the same time as José did.